paul-ri/behave-django/README.rst

 *behave-django* is `tested against`_ the officially supported combinations of Python and Django (Django 3.2, 4.1, 4.2 on Python 3.6, 3.7, 3.8, 3.9, 3.10, 3.11).

-The version of `behave`_ is not tied to our integration (read: "independent").
-We test against the latest release on PyPI, and run a sample against Behave's current ``main`` branch.
+*behave-django* requires a few newer features of *behave* and hence installs a recent unreleased version of `behave`_ as a dependency.

 .. docs-marker